AFL Women's

-The AFLW is the most attended women's football competition in Australia and one of the most popular women's football competitions in the world.
-Its average attendance in 2019 of 6,262 a game made it the second-highest of any domestic women's football competition.
-Its record attendance of 53,034 for the 2019 AFL Women's Grand Final was formerly the highest of any women's sport in Australia and remains the highest of any women's football in Australia.
+The AFLW is the second most attended women's football competition in Australia (behind A-League Women) and one of the most popular women's football competitions in the world.
+Its average attendance in 2019 of 6,262 per game made it the second-highest of any domestic women's football competition.
+Its record attendance of 53,034 for the 2019 AFL Women's Grand Final was until 2020 the highest match attendance for women's sport in Australia.

-The AFLW has attracted an audience of more than 1 million attendees and 2 million viewers and has managed to maintain high interest despite moving to primarily ticketed and subscription broadcasting models.
-In addition to the most attended, it consistently ranks in the top three (alongside cricket and netball) most watched women's sporting competitions in Australia.
+Since launch, the AFLW has attracted an audience of more than 1 million attendees and 2 million viewers and has managed to maintain high interest while moving to primarily ticketed and subscription broadcasting models since the 2021 season.
+It consistently ranks in the top three (alongside cricket and netball) most-watched women's sporting competitions in Australia.
+The league receives international interest, particularly in Ireland, where it has begun to attract a significant television audience due to the ongoing recruitment of Irish Gaelic football stars.

+However, it was reported in mid-2023 that data revealed a significant drop in attendances for the seventh season of the women's league compared to the first season.

 History

+Earlier women's participation in Australian football

+While men playing Australian rules football is documented back to 1858, women's games have only been documented back to 1917, and the first lasting women's league was formed in 1981.
+Women's participation in the sport and the prevalence of women's leagues continued to grow into the 21st century.

 Establishment

-In 2010, the AFL commissioned in report into the state of women's football around the country.
-Along with findings concerning grassroots and junior football, the report recommended the AFL Commission begin working toward the establishment of a national women's league.
-While the option of new stand-alone clubs was considered, a model using the resources and branding of existing AFL clubs was to be the preferred model for the planned league.
+In 2010, the AFL commissioned a report into the state of women's football around the country.
+Following the report, the AFL Commission began working toward the establishment of a national women's league, choosing to establish women's teams in AFL clubs rather than form separate clubs.